ihiji/version_utils/README.rst

 dpkg/Debian in the near future.
 Development will probably slow from there, although Pacman/Arch and various other distributions are on the radar.

+Note that the ``compare_versions`` function in the ``rpm`` module will probably work for the majority of ``.deb`` package versions.
+However, there are some differences, and it will fail in certain cases.
+Use at your own risk until official support for debian version parsing is released.

 Installation
 ------------